glotzerlab/p4/readme.md

 ## To-Do

-- Allow the particle model to provide secondary orientations just like it does now for positions.
-These orientations would get used in `util.add_rigid_constraint()`.
 - Allow the interaction model to specify different parameters for different interacting type pairs
 -  Allow user to probe systems with an analyte frame (with multiple particles), rather than just a single analyte particle.
 This could involve re-structuring the API to something like
     - Probe class